Toni-SM/skrl/docs/source/intro/data.rst

 * **wandb_kwargs**: keyword argument dictionary used to parameterize the `wandb.init <https://docs.wandb.ai/ref/python/init>`_ function.
 If no values are provided for the following parameters, the following values will be set for them:

-  * :literal:`name``: will be set to the name of the experiment directory.
+  * :literal:`"name"`: will be set to the name of the experiment directory.

-  * :literal:`sync_tensorboard`:  will be set to :literal:`True`.
+  * :literal:`"sync_tensorboard"`:  will be set to :literal:`True`.

-  * :literal:`config`: will be updated with the configuration dictionaries of both the agent (and its models) and the trainer.
+  * :literal:`"config"`: will be updated with the configuration dictionaries of both the agent (and its models) and the trainer.
 The update will be done even if a value has been set for the parameter.

 ----------------